rmfaber/TK/README.md

 ## Future
  - Improve structure of project files if project grows bigger
  - Expand visualisation to not only include Tweede Kamerleden, but also every account encountered during twitter search to visualize possible information-bubbles.

-# Now includes more twitter accounts!

-Analysing a lot of tweets an unofficial party affiliation was used to categorize users.
-All users that could be categorized and the tweets between these users are visualised in a network graph.
-The following visualization is done in Gephi by applying the Fruchterman-Reingold algorithm.